-In the past few years, we have enjoyed several road trips in the USA, taking in California, Nevada, Arizona and Utah, with new states planned for our next holiday.
+We have enjoyed several USA road trips in the last few years, taking in California, Nevada, Arizona and Utah, with new states planned for our next holiday.
 I would like to tell you everything we’ve learned about how to plan a road trip or holiday in the USA.
 In fact, I have over 70 tips to share with you.

 We are often asked how we can afford to do it.
-It’s quite simple – we live a frugal lifestyle, we spend a bit of time hunting out the best deals and we plan our road trip with lots of free things to do while we are on holiday in the USA.
+It’s quite simple – we live a frugal lifestyle, we spend a bit of time hunting out the best deals and we plan our USA road trips with lots of free things to do whilst holidaying in the USA.

 We do visit some tourist spots, but we also do a lot of walking along beaches, around nature reserves and mountain resorts.
 The landscape in the USA is so different from the UK and the view changes every couple of miles.
 There is always something new to look at on a road trip.